syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### ActualRangeChanged

 The [`ActualRangeChanged`]() event is triggered when the actual range of the axis is changed.
-The argument contains the following information.
+The argument contains the following information:

 * [`ActualMinimum`]() - used to get or set the actual minimum value of the axis.
 * [`ActualMaximum`]() - used to get or set the actual maximum value of the axis.
 * [`VisibleMinimum`]() - used to get or set the visible minimum value of the axis.
 * [`VisibleMaximum`]() - used to get or set the visible maximum value of the axis.

-N> Actual range and visible range are similar unless the range is changed by specifying the [`ZoomPosition`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomPosition) and [`ZoomFactor`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomFactor) properties or zoom the chart interactively.
-Visible range is always the range which you see visually in the screen.
+N> The actual range and visible range are similar unless the range is changed by specifying the [`ZoomPosition`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomPosition) and [`ZoomFactor`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomFactor) properties or zooming the chart interactively.
+The visible range is always the range that you can see visually on the screen.

 ### LabelCreated

 The [`LabelCreated`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_LabelCreated) event is triggered when the axis label is created.
-The argument contains the following information.
+The argument contains the following information:

 * [`LabelContent`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxisLabelEventArgs.html#Syncfusion_Maui_Charts_ChartAxisLabelEventArgs_LabelContent) - Used to get or set the text of axis label.
 * [`Position`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxisLabelEventArgs.html#Syncfusion_Maui_Charts_ChartAxisLabelEventArgs_Position) - Used to get the position of label.